 A Toolkit includes Forms, Instructions, Frequently Asked Questions and related Articles.
 Toolkits have this symbol:

 An Article provides basic information about a topic.
 Some Articles include Forms.
 Articles have this symbol:

 This article tells how to dispute a work-related injury or illness, if workers' compensation isn't offered or a dispute arises.
 This article is written by the Texas Department of Insurance.

 Although it was written for employers, this handbook by the Texas Young Lawyers Association contains information about Texas employment law that employees may find useful.

 This article provides you with useful information on the employment rights of undocumented workers under Federal and Texas Law.
 This article was written by TexasLawHelp staff.

-This article tells you about independent contractor status.
+This article talks about independent contractor status.
 Whether you’re an employee depends on the conditions of your employment, not your job title or work schedule.
 The law says you’re an employee unless your employer can show otherwise.
 This article was written by Texas RioGrande Legal Aid.

 This article answers common questions about death and burial benefits.
-Specifically, when death benefits begin and end, how to file and what to do if there are no shriving beneficiaries.
-This article was written by the Texas Department of Insurance.
+This material is excerpted from material by the Texas Department of Insurance.

 This article tells you about what to do if you are injured at work and what covered and non-covered employers are.
 This article was written by Texas RioGrande Legal Aid.